AntoniuMoises/projects/README.md

 # projects

-This is a collection of pages that I have copied in order to develop and practice my HTML/CSS skills.
+This is a collection of pages that I have copied for the sole purpose of developing my HTML/CSS skills.
-Any information on the site does not belong to me.
-All rights are of the original owners of the web sites.